 My flight experience

 I walked around to stretch my legs, exploring the whole section of Economy class which includes both upper and lower deck, stretching my legs.
-I had chats and laughters with the flight crews, they were not only pretty, amiable, smart and fun-going as well.
+I had chats and waves of laughter with the flight crews, they were not only pretty, amiable, smart and fun-going as well.
 Most of them were Singaporeans and the remaining were Malaysians.
 They really know how to spoil me, offering me lots of goodies and drinks, I was very impressed with the service.
-Some airlines on long flights, crew can disappear most of the time and appear only when they are supposed to, but this set of crew were attentive; offering drinks and snacks from time to time, Kudos to them.
+Some airlines on long flights, the crew can disappear most of the time and appear only when they are supposed to, but this set of crew was attentive; offering drinks and snacks from time to time, Kudos to them.

 As time flies pass from 2009 to today (July 2014), the airline has undergone lots of changes.
-Its not the same as before especially the in-flight service.
-Personally I feel that the airline has focused too much on its premium classes and its passengers that now service has dropped quite a lot especially in Y class.
+It is not the same as before especially the in-flight service.
+Personally, I feel that the airline has focused too much on its premium classes and its passengers that now service has dropped quite a lot, especially in Y class.
 However, you can still trust this airline for reliability and safety.
 As the airline is in the star alliance, the network is excellent and you should be able to travel to the places of your choice.

 Website: 8/10 (Reliable unlike current)

 On-ground service: 8/10

 Cabin interior: 10/10